 ABSTRACT

 Background.
-The prevalence of risk factors and symptoms of mental-health problems has been found to be higher in urban than non-urban areas.
+The prevalence of risk factors and symptoms of mental health problems is higher in urban areas than in non-urban areas.
 However, most studies are conducted in developed countries, and we are unsure whether a similar pattern can be observed in a developing country.
-Here we compared rates of common mental health risk-factors and symptoms of psychosis, depression, and anxiety between urban and non-urban residents.
+Here, we compared rates of common mental health risk factors and symptoms of psychosis, depression, and anxiety between urban and non-urban residents.
 Method.
 A community sample of 844 participants completed an anonymous cross-sectional online survey.
-T-tests and Mann-Whitney U Test were used to compare participants’ scores on mental health-risk factors and symptoms based on their area of residence.
+T-tests and Mann–Whitney U test were used to compare participants’ scores on mental health risk factors and symptoms on the basis of their area of residence.
 Result.
-Participants living in urban areas experienced higher frequency of loneliness, being bullied at home, positive symptoms of psychosis, depression, and stronger beliefs of negative schemas.
+Participants living in urban areas experienced higher frequency of loneliness, bullying at home, positive symptoms of psychosis, depression, and stronger beliefs of negative schemas.
 Discussion.
-A similar pattern of higher frequencies of risk factors and symptoms of mental-health problems among people living in urban areas was found in a developing country.
-Urban living may be linked exposure of mental health risk factors and thus, increase the risk of having symptoms of mental health problems.
-Future research should investigate this mechanism in a longitudinal data.
+A similar pattern of higher frequencies of risk factors and symptoms of mental health problems among people living in urban areas was found in a developing country.
+Urban living may be linked to exposure to mental health risk factors, thereby increasing the risk of having symptoms of mental health problems.
+Future research should investigate this mechanism with longitudinal data.

 Keywords: Anxiety, Depression, Psychotic Experiences; Risk factors; Schizophrenia, Urbanicity